scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

   case User("Anna", _, c) => c
 ```

-This makes it hard which parameter means what, basically the same idea as for named arguments.
-Adding underscores until the compile is happy is also not a great experience.
+This makes it hard to see which parameter means what.
+The same issue led to named arguments.
+Adding underscores until the compiler is happy is also not a great experience.
 IDEs help here, by showing the names.

 In addition, the code breaks every time a field of `User` gets added, rearranged, or removed.
 In the worst case it breaks silently, if two fields with the same type switch places.